 At the outset, Transwestern emphasizes that none of the negotiated rate transactions which are the subject of this proceeding, or any other firm negotiated rate transaction that Transwestern has entered into, would have been any less firm or otherwise have a lower quality of service had the customers instead elected to pay the recourse rate. {Sempra has reviewed this filing and has authorized TW to indicate that it agrees with TW’s explanation of the facts” or something like that.} The capacity underlying these negotiated rate transactions, as is accurately stated in Sempra’s response to Staff’s data request, was capacity that became available for a short period of time due to operational conditions.
 Although each segment of Transwestern’s facilities has a specified design capacity that does not vary {except for the occurrence of force majeure events}, the capacity of those facilities may, during certain periods of time, exceed their design capacity as the result of certain changes in operating conditions such as lower winter ambient {air} temperatures and the increased compressor efficiency associated with such low temperatures. {[PERHAPS A MORE DETAILED DISCUSSION OF THE RELATIONSHIP BETWEEN TEMPERATURES AND COMPRESSOR EFFICIENCY CAN BE ADDED HERE?]
 This capacity }[The Commission has recognized that this capacity, which] is referred to as “operationally available capacity”[, can be sold on a short-term firm basis].

 Because the amount of operationally available capacity can change from day to day, the firm service provided under {these} [the] negotiated rate transactions {was} [for Sempra and Richardson were] for a term of one day, and from day-to-day thereafter, until the earlier of: (1) the end of the month in which the transaction was commenced; or (2) the date the transaction was terminated by either party by providing at least two hours notice prior to the nomination deadline for the day the termination is to be effective. [{NOTE: STATING THIS MAY ALSO REQUIRE A WAIVER BY SEMPRA AND RICHARDSON OF THE CONFIDENTIALITY PROVISIONS OF THE CONTRACTS].} [WERE THE CONTRACTS WITH BP AND RELIANT ALSO ON A DAY-TO-TO DAY BASIS, AND IF SO, IS THERE ANY CONFIDENTIALITY PROVISION THAT PROHIBITS US FROM INCLUDING THEM IN THE FOREGOING STATEMENT?.
-IT IS OUR UNDERSTANDING THAT THE REMAINING TRANSACTION, WHICH IS WITH ASTRA, IS NOT ON A DAY-TO-DAY BASIS.]]
+IT IS OUR UNDERSTANDING THAT THE REMAINING TRANSACTION, WHICH IS WITH ASTRA, IS NOT ON A DAY-TO-DAY BASIS.
+I think that’s right—Maria confirm please.]]

 Sempra’s statement that “Transwestern could not guarantee delivery into the SoCalGas system every day” reflected no more than the fact that Transwestern committed to daily firm service, with such service rolling over {into additional days} [on a day-to-day basis] if system conditions permitted.
 Once the primary term of the contract ended, [or at end of any day-to-day rollover period,] Transwestern could terminate the contracts if the capacity underlying the negotiated rate transactions was significantly reduced or eliminated as the result of changes in operating conditions.
 Sempra, too, could terminate the contract once the primary term expired[, or at the end of any day-to-day rollover period.
-Sempra has authorized Transwestern to state that it has reviewed this Answer, and agrees that the foregoing characterization of its response to Staff’s data request accurately describes what Sempra intended by its response and of its understanding regarding the parties’ rights to terminate the contract].